PXE server setup

 After you start dnsmasq on your network in the last procedure, your PXE server will be ready.

-Note that the following procedures use EVE version 8.12.0 only as an example.
+Note that the following procedures use EVE-OS version 8.12.0 only as an example.
 Substitute your preferred version where necessary.
 Refer to the list of EVE-OS releases for options.

 Download the EVE-OS source files